autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 This section describes the role of validators, prerequisites for becoming a validator, and the validator lifecycle (registration, pausing, reactivation).

 A validator is an Autonity full node with bonded stake that is eligible for selection to an Autonity Network's consensus committee.
 As a member of the consensus committee its primary function is to ensure the integrity of system state.
-Validators participate in block proposal, voting, and verification, and the computation of median price data for selected currency pairs according to the Oracle protocol.

 To fulfil this purpose the validator participates in consensus computation with other members of the consensus committee:

-- Validating proposed blocks in accordance with the rules of Autonity's implementation of the Tendermint consensus mechanism.
+- Proposing, voting, and validating new [blocks](/glossary/#block) in accordance with the rules of Autonity's implementation of the Tendermint consensus mechanism.
+- Reporting infractions of consensus rules by committee members in the accountability and fault detection protocol.
-- Submitting price reports and voting on aggregated median price data in oracle protocol voting rounds.
+- Submitting price reports and voting on aggregated median price data for selected currency pairs in oracle protocol voting rounds.

 It has responsibilities to: